meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

     encoding that uses 1-4 bytes for encoding.
 As of Mar 2020, it supports 140k+ characters including emojis.

--   Similarly, photos can be broken into pixel, and each pixel can be encoded as a tuple of 3 RGB values.
+-   Similarly, photos can be broken into pixels, and each pixel can be encoded as a tuple of 3 RGB values.
 Videos can be encoded as multiple pictures.
-Similarly, audio can also be digitally encoded taking into account pitch, note, volume, etc.
+Similarly, audio can also be digitally encoded by taking into account pitch, note, volume, etc.

-#### Phone directory search
+#### Phone directory (Binary search)

-Let's say we want to search for a particular name in the phone directory ($n$ pages), the brute force method of doing it is to go through each page from start to finish or until we find the name.
-In the worst case, we will need to visit $n$ pages before finding the name.
+Let's say we want to search for a particular name in the phone directory ($n$ pages).
+The brute force method of doing so is to go through each page from start to finish or until we find the name.
+In the worst case, we will need to visit $n$ pages before finding the sought name.
 A slight improvement will be to traverse 2 pages at a time.
 So, we start with page 2, then go to page 4, then page 6 and so on.
 If we happen to skip over the name, then we can go back to the previous page and search for